learn-co-curriculum/clustering-crash-course-external/README.md

 This course will cover:

 * [ ] Basic theory behind unsupervised machine learning
-* [ ] Basics of Python
 * [ ] How to use foundational algorithms in Python
+* [ ] Basics of Python for clustering via an applied example
 * [ ] Common pitfalls when carrying out clustering analyses

 ## Learning Objectives

 After taking this course, you will be able to:

+* [ ] Explain the differences between regression and classification tasks in machine learning
-* [ ] Explain the difference between supervised and unsupervised machine learning
+* [ ] Explain the differences between supervised and unsupervised machine learning
+* [ ] Given an example of regression problem in machine learning
+* [ ] Given an example of classification problem in machine learning
-* [ ] Identify business cases when you would want to use unsupervised machine learning
+* [ ] Given an example of clustering problem in machine learning

+* [ ] Identify the two most common types of clustering algorithms used in data science
-* [ ] Explain why the idea of similarity is at the core of clustering analyses
+* [ ] Explain how the idea of similarity is at the core of all clustering algorithms
 * [ ] Summerise what the goals of running a k-means clustering analysis are
 * [ ] Summerise what the goals of running a hierarchical agglomorative clustering analysis are
 * [ ] Interpret the output of denrogram
-* [ ] Explain how the k-means algorithm works

 * [ ] Identify what data is required to run a clustering analysis
 * [ ] Identify what Python libraries are needed to run a clustering analysis
 * [ ] Identify what different arguments in ski-kit learn can be used to run analysis?

-* [ ] Explain what can go wrong when using unsupervised machine learning
+* [ ] Explain why the results of a k-means clustering algorithm can be interpreted as being "True"
+* [ ] Explain why it is bad practice to interpret vertical similarities in a dendrogram

 ## Course Outline

-I. Introductions

-- Introductions
+- Getting Comfy with Online Lectures
     - Welcome and Instructor Introduction
     - Introduction to Zoom Learning
+- The Data Science Landcape
-- Supervised vs Unsupervised Machine Learning and Data Science
+    - Supervised Machine Learning
+    - How much?
+Questions of regression
+    - Which one?
+Questions of classification
     - Unsupervised Machine Learning
-    - Case Study
-    - Theory of Unsupervised ML
 - Break I
+- Clustring Algorithms (The Good Stuff)
     - K-Means Clustering
     - Hierarchical Agglomorative Clustering
 - Break II
-- Case Study: Mall Data
-    - Mall Segmentation
-    - Data Visualization
-    - Why It Matters
+- Enough Python to be Dangerous
 - Dangers of Unsupervised Machine Learning
     - Getting Wrong K
     - Cutting Tree Incorrectly
     - Curse of Dimensionality

-## Attendee Persona (delete eventually)

-The three hour course is designed for individuals with little to no experience in data science looking to learn the basic concepts behind an unsupervised machine learning technique called clustering.
-We assume that participants work in a business or not-for-profit setting and are able to talk about what value they bring to their respective organizations.
-We do not assume that the majority of participants code regularly as a part of their work, but are very interested in eventually acquiring that skill set.
-Participants of this crash course want to acquire foundational knowledge about unsupervised machine learning, specifically the pros and cons of clustering analysis.